Cora Johnstone Best and Audrey Forfar Shippam: Mountaineering

 In 1927, Best and Shippam embarked on an adventure in Manchuria at the start of the Chinese Civil War.
 They intended to head for the Khingan Mountains and hunt a snow leopard, but negative attention from Chinese troops prompted them to disguise themselves as East Indians by darkening their faces with chrome yellow.
 They had their food stolen, engaged in a gunfight with bandits, and Best came down with dysentery before both made it to Port Arthur.
 They then travelled to Japan and climbed the Karasawa Ridge, Mount Fuji, and Mount Aso.

 Best passed away in Minneapolis in 1930 following a lung infection that she had developed during a climb in Switzerland.

-Shippam worked as a painter and printmaker in Bulingame, California.
-She exhibited at the Golden Gate International Exposition in 1940.
+Best was given lifetime memberships in the American, Canadian, Japanese, British, and Swiss Alpine Clubs.
+This was due to the number of achievements Best had received and impact she had on the mountaineering community.
+Because of the impacts Best had on the sport she was given special privileges to explore national parks in the United States and Canada.